About Fisheries Management

 Project Overview

 Franklin Land Trust (FLT), MWI, and Trout Unlimited (TU), supported by a variety of grants and contributions, is developing a tool kit for managing forested lands near cold water streams.
-This tool kit will help forest land owners, working with trained foresters and fisheries consultants, assess their forested streams during the writing of Forest Stewardship Plans.
+This tool kit will help forest landowners, working with trained foresters and fisheries consultants, assess their forested streams for stream habitat restoration project potential.

 Project Goals